Go Backpacking

 Happy pigs

-Why are there pigs swimming in The Bahamas?
+Why are there pigs swimming in the Bahamas?

 A few decades ago, farmers began raising pigs on Staniel Cay.
 When the smell became too bothersome for the locals, they demanded a change.

+The farmers took their pigs on a short boat ride to the nearby uninhabited Big Major Cay.
 As the farmers frequently returned to feed and care for the pigs, the farm animals began associating the approaching boats with food, thus swimming out to them.

 Over time, as more people saw this, tour operators took notice.
 The activity went viral with the advent of smartphones and social media.